zorowangtt/phdthesis/source/09_chapter1_intro.md

 <!-- These methods have facilitated numerous studies aimed at identifying the determinants[@yamashita2018;@deniz2021;@mino2014] of vibrational energy transport and the role of vibrational energy transport in allosteric signal transduction.
 Theoretical methods offer valuable tools for investigating these issues at the atomic level of detail. -->

-One approach involves the utilization of a transport-coefficient-like quantity derived from the autocorrelation function of energy flow, which represents the amount of energy transferred per unit time.[@ishikura2006] This methodology has been employed to construct a network of amino acid residues that facilitates the propagation of intramolecular vibrational energy.
-Subsequently, protein allosteric signal transduction mechanisms were investigated[@ota2019;@reid2020;@poudel2023] through the use of equilibrium MD simulations.
+One approach involves the utilization of a transport-coefficient-like quantity derived from the auto-correlation function of energy flow, which represents the amount of energy transferred per unit time.[@ishikura2006]
+This methodology has been employed to construct a network of amino acid residues that facilitates the propagation of intramolecular vibrational energy.
+Subsequently, protein allosteric signal transduction mechanisms and energy transport patways were investigated[@ota2019;@reid2020;@poudel2023] through the energy exchange network model using equilibrium MD simulations.
 The master equation model, a theoretical tool, has been utilized to predict energy transport pathways in proteins.[@buchenberg2016;@reid2021;@valinoborau2020]
 These predictions were compared to results from all-atom non-equilibrium MD simulations.
 Additionally, scaling rules were employed in theoretical approaches to elucidate the role of protein structure and dynamics in vibrational energy transport.[@buchenberg2016;@reid2018]
 It is worth noting that vibrational transport occurs not only within the protein molecule but also across the protein-solvent interface and within the solvent.
 Theoretical analyses have been conducted to investigate these aspects[@agbo2014;@sagnella2001].

+## Linear response theory

+## Molecular dynamic simulations

 Molecular dynamics simulation is a powerful tool for studying thermal transport in proteins as it allows for the _direct_ measurement of heat current with high spatiotemporal resolution.
 One advantage of this approach is that it enables the computation of protein thermal conductivity based on the time series of heat current at equilibrium state and these computed values can be experimentally verified.

+## CURP (CURrent calculation for Proteins)
 To facilitate such simulations, we have developed an open-source code called _CURrent Calculations for Proteins_ (CURP), which is available at [https://curp.jp](https://curp.jp).
 In our study, we applied CURP to investigate the thermal conductivity of an $\alpha$-helical protein, specifically villin headpiece (HP36).
 The computed thermal conductivity of HP36 showed good agreement with values reported in the literature for other globular proteins.
 Additionally, the Fourier transform of the autocorrelation function of the polypeptide backbone heat current accurately reproduced the characteristic peaks of amide bands, further validating our results.[@yamato2022]

-## Anisotropic energy transport in proteins (To be continued)
+## Knowledge gap on the thermal transport properties inside the protein

+### Anisotropic and non-uniform flow of thermal energy
 <!-- cha3: the introduction of cross correlation  -->
 Thermodynamic and other environmental factors, such as temperature[@kashio2022;@thompson2019;@riedel2015;@kiyonaka2013;@weik2010;@johnson2007] as well as interactions between proteins and solvents,[@adams2021;@tanimoto2021;@devineau2017;@oroguchi2017;@continibali2014;@mcmahon2014] govern the structure, dynamics, and function of proteins.
 Although thermal transport is one of the fundamental biophysical characteristics of proteins, it is still unclear how heat flow interacts with the molecular mechanism of protein activity.